North Atlantic right whale

 These whales generally travel solo or with a small group.
 The usual group size ranges from two to 12 but is usually two.
 The composition of the group varies from female-calf, males only, or mixed.
 Group size is difficult to determine because of the dispersion.
 Larger groups may exist over long distances by staying in contact with echolocation.
 These whales are quite social and swim alongside other species of cetaceans.
 Social groups can moan and bellow at night to each other around breeding areas.
 Females will sometimes swim while on their backs, cradling a newborn calf on their bellies in their huge flippers.
 The North Atlantic right whale will make a series of brief shallow dives before diving underwater for as long as 20 minutes.

-This species is threatened by being separated from calving areas due to shipping traffic by, ship collisions and by becoming tangled in fishing nets, entanglement sometimes causing serious injury or death because fishing gear can wrap around the whale’s mouth and stop it from feeding or cause it to drown because it cannot surface for air.
+This species is threatened by being separated from calving areas due to shipping traffic, ship collisions, and by becoming tangled in fishing nets, entanglement sometimes causing serious injury or death because fishing gear can wrap around the whale’s mouth and stop it from feeding or cause it to drown because it cannot surface for air.
 Oceans warming up can impact the food sources of whales.
-Extensive patches of minute animals and plants that they eat will likely change in abundance or move elsewhere as seawater temperature, ocean currents and winds alter due to climate change.
+Extensive patches of minute animals and plants that they eat will likely change in abundance or move elsewhere as seawater temperature, ocean currents, and winds alter due to climate change.
 The shift in the availability of food has already damaged the reproductive rates of this endangered whale.

-According to the IUCN Red List, the total population size of the North Atlantic right whale is estimated to be around 300-350 individuals.
-Currently this species is classified as Endangered (EN).
+According to the IUCN Red List, the total population size of the North Atlantic right whale at the end of 2018 was 409 individuals, of which 200-250 were mature.
+Currently, this species is classified as Endangered (EN), and its numbers today are decreasing.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...